Youssefbenhammouda/DBMS-IndexFive/Normalization.md

 CAID ↔ ExpID

-InsID → Type *(Note that this FDs is not relevant here,since Type is stored in Insurance realtion)*.
+InsID → Type *(Note that this FDs is not relevant here,since Type is stored in Insurance relation)*.

 **Candidate keys:** `{ExpID}`